Winter Maintenance

 You can view the route on the map available here.

-Supporting your neighbours
+Supporting your Neighbours

 Severe weather conditions can be life threatening, especially to those who are less likely to be able to look out for themselves.
 During these times, you can help your more vulnerable neighbours by calling in on them to check that they are warm, well and have sufficient food supplies.